 The Desalters were established to treat contaminated groundwater in the southern portion of the Chino Basin, and to help the Chino Basin Watermaster achieve “hydraulic control” of the basin to stop the flow of contaminated groundwater into the Santa Ana River.

 Chino I Desalter

 Chino, California 91708

 The Chino I Desalter commenced operation in 2001, and was expanded in 2005 from an 8.4 MGD facility to a 14 MGD facility.
 It is operated by IEUA staff.
 Groundwater is pumped from supply wells throughout the Chino Basin area to the Chino I Desalter.
 The treatment processes include Reverse Osmosis (RO) and Ion Exchange (IX) for removal of nitrate and total dissolved solids (TDS).
 The Chino I Desalter also includes air stripping for removal of some volatile organic chemicals (VOC).
-Approximately 2 million gallons per day of brine, a byproduct of the reverse osmosis and ion exchange processes, which is transported by the Inland Empire Brine Line (IEBL) to Orange County and is subsequently discharged to the ocean.
-The high-quality water is then pumped into the municipal water supply systems for the cities of Chino, Chino Hills, and into the Jurupa Community Services District water system.
+Approximately 2 million gallons per day of brine, a byproduct of the reverse osmosis and ion exchange processes, is transported by the Inland Empire Brine Line (IEBL) to Orange County and is subsequently discharged to the ocean.
+The high-quality water is then pumped into the municipal water supply systems for the cities of Chino, Chino Hills and into the Jurupa Community Services District water system.

 Chino II Desalter